Kiranshankarbhat007/Portfolio/README.md

    * We did some visualization to know the relationship b/w the independent and dependent feature.

 # [Project 2: Mercedes-Benz Testing Time Consumption](https://github.com/Kiranshankarbhat007/Data-Science-and-ML-Projects-/blob/master/ML_Mercedes-Benz_Project.ipynb)
-   This is Regession problem where we have to predict the time taken for a Mercedes-Benz car for overall testing process before hitting the road.
+   This is Regression problem where we have to predict the time taken for a Mercedes-Benz car for overall testing process before hitting the road.
 To ensure the safety and reliability of each and every unique car configuration before they hit the road, Daimler’s engineers have developed a robust testing system and they want to optimizing the speed of their testing system for so many possible feature combinations is complex and time-consuming without a powerful ML algorithmic approach.
 The dataset representing different permutations of Mercedes-Benz car features to predict the time it takes to pass testing.
    * The main challenge in the data is its huge dimension, they provided many possible permutations of features of the testing procedure with a output variable 'Y' as time consumption.
    * The features are not labelled  with a specific test procedure, rather just mentioned with some 'X' values.
    * Also the data contains some categorical features and we should transform that to numeric before using for the prediction.
 We are using Sklearn's LabelEncoder to convert.
    * from sklearn.decomposition library we are using PCA to tackle the curse of dimensionality.
    * XGBootRegressor is used to predict the time taken for a car in testbench.